 Indeed, the opposite is true.
 Women initiate more than 65% of divorces after the age of 50.

 The truth is that most men grow complacent in the belief their woman will always be there while they lose all drive and confidence they can find a new woman.

 The woman might not have much power -or interest- in finding a new man, but she might simply prefer being alone.

 Women, being more practical, will ask themselves what’s the point of being together.

 Men and women have very different approaches to relationships.

 Once things have gotten sexual, men are content with things staying as they are.
 They rarely need a ring, marriage, or official status.

-Women, on average, need that type of progression much more than he does.
+Women, on average, need that progression much more than men do.

-With women who are more assertive, and women who know how to find boyfriends, those same needs give women more power on the imaginary negotiation table.
+This is especially true for women who are more assertive, and women who know how to find boyfriends.

 Learn here how to handle breakup threats: